nilx/io_png/README.txt

 ## READ

 A PNG image is read into a single array.
-For multiple channel images, the output array is deinterlaced and successively contains each channel.
+For multiple channel images, the output array is de-interlaced and successively contains each channel.
 For example, a color image with 30 rows and 40 columns is read into a single array of 3600 cells, with: